nazmul-00008/go-lang/readme.md

-#Run go code in visual studio with terminal with this command
+# Run go code in visual studio with terminal with this command :

 go run filename.go